davidborzek/rofi-vscode/README.md

 The script will open a rofi dmnenu where it will list all the directories in the given workspaces directory.
 If you select a directory (or project) it will open it in vscode.

-The ``Add new workspace`` functionality asks your for new directory name and creates a new directory in the workspaces folder.
+The ``Create new workspace`` functionality asks your for new directory name and creates a new directory in the workspaces folder.

 ## Screenshots